futurice/unity-good-practices/README.md

 ## Tutorials

-Here's a list of recommended tutorials:
+Here's a list of recommended tutorials for getting to know Unity.

 * [Catlike Coding][catlike-coding] offers scripting basics, programmatic meshes, shaders and more.
 * [Udemy][udemy-link] has paid but thorough tutorials on making entire games in Unity.